Principal office in Houston, Texas

 The last of the Supreme Court cases further restricting the breadth of the wire fraud statute is what has become known as “Bridgegate”.
 Officials connected to Chris Christie, the then governor of New Jersey, caused a major traffic jam on the George Washington Bridge to retaliate against a New Jersey mayor for failing to support Governor Christie in his reelection campaign.
 They falsely claimed that they did not intentionally cause the traffic jam; rather, they claimed they were conducting a traffic study.
 They were convicted under the wire fraud statute for falsely representing they were conducting a traffic study.
 The “property” that was allegedly involved was depriving the Port Authority of its right to control the bridge lanes and miscellaneous costs that were incurred.
 Although the United States Supreme Court did not countenance their use of deception for political payback, this was not a taking of property that would be encompassed within the wire fraud statute.

 In conclusion, although the wire fraud statute is very broad, and encompasses many different types of fraudulent activity, it is not as broad as prosecutors would like to think, leaving various avenues of viable defenses.

-Thus, the mail and wire fraud statutes cover theft, embezzlement, con man schemes, investment schemes, Ponzi schemes, and every other type of fraud the human mind can conceive.
-One of the essential elements of the offense is that one had the specific intent to defraud.
+Moreover, one of the essential elements of the offense is that one had the specific intent to defraud.
 That is, they specifically intended to defraud somebody.
-In most of these cases the defense is, “I did many of the things the government says I did; however, I was acting in good faith and never had the specific intent to defraud.”
-This defense is often difficult for the government to overcome, because the wind is taken out of their sails by admitting to the underlying conduct and simply contesting intent.
+In most of these cases the defense is, “I did many of the things the government says I did; however, I was acting in ‘good faith’ and never had the ‘specific intent to defraud’.”
+This defense is often difficult for the government to overcome, because the wind is taken out of their sails by admitting to the underlying conduct and simply contesting “intent”.